 In some cases, you may be able to push the lump back into your abdomen.
 This is known as a reducible hernia.
 A hernia that cannot be pushed back into place is known as an irreducible hernia.
 People with an irreducible hernia are more likely to experience bowel obstruction, or interruption of the blood supply to the intestine, which is known as a strangulated hernia.

 Although not all hernias need to be operated on, hernias that cause symptoms or that become larger should be repaired by a surgeon.
-The technique used to repair your hernia depends on its type, size, and location.
+The technique used to repair your hernia in Ludhiana, Punjab depends on its type, size, and location.
 There are many options, including standard surgery, surgery using mesh plugs or patches, and surgery done using a telescope through a small incision (laparoscopic surgery).
 Through the ages, the treatment of hernia has gone through various changes and modifications.
 Significant changes that have taken place in the treatment of Hernia are:

 Needlescopy or Miniature Laparoscopy is a step beyond routing conventional laparoscopic surgery.
 The incision is so small (less than 3 mm), that virtually no scaring happens and can be carried as a daycare procedure.